Perspective | How the Fed is driving savers to riskier investments

-The stock market has risen sharply in the past three months, in large part because of the Fed, with the Standard & Poor’s 500 index erasing most of the terrifying 34 percent, five-week drop that it suffered from its mid-February all-time high to its March 23 low.
+The stock market has risen sharply in the past three months, in large part because of the Fed, with the S&P 500 erasing most of the terrifying 34 percent, five-week drop that it suffered from its mid-February all-time high to its March 23 low.

-And even though retail sales are still well below where they were before the pandemic struck and the unemployment rate is much higher, they’re are a lot better than they were not long ago, in large part because of the stimulus created by ultralow interest rates and various pieces of bailout legislation.
+And even though retail sales are still well below where they were before the coronavirus pandemic struck and the unemployment rate is much higher, they’re a lot better than they were not long ago, in large part because of the stimulus created by ultralow interest rates and various pieces of bailout legislation.

-But despite the benefits that our economy and stock market have gotten from the Fed, I’ve got a problem with the “We’re not even thinking about thinking about raising rates (for the next few years)” policy of Fed Chair Jerome H. Powell.
+But despite the benefits that our economy and stock market have gotten from the Fed, I’ve got a problem with the “we’re not even thinking about thinking about raising rates [for the next few years]” policy of Fed Chair Jerome H. Powell.

-And with the fact that ultralow rates have made it much cheaper to finance our country’s 13-digit budget deficits — yes, a trillion has a 1 and 12 zeros — than would otherwise be the case.
+That’s despite the fact that ultralow rates have made it much cheaper to finance our country’s 13-digit budget deficits — yes, a trillion has a 1 and 12 zeros — than would otherwise be the case.

 So what’s my problem?
 It’s that millions of individual investors are being forced into the stock market to get any meaningful income from their savings, because they can no longer count on traditional havens such as savings accounts, certificates of deposit, Treasury securities or money market mutual funds.

-Bizarrely, the dividend yield on an S&P 500 or total stock market index fund, about 1.8 percent, is almost triple the yield on a 10-year Treasury note (0.64 percent when last I looked) and considerably higher than the 1.37 percent yield on a 30-year Treasury bond.
+Bizarrely, the dividend yield on an S&P 500 or total stock market index fund, about 1.8 percent for low-cost funds, is almost triple the yield on a 10-year Treasury note (0.66 percent as of June 30) and considerably higher than the 1.41 percent yield on a 30-year Treasury bond.

 But that dividend yield comes with serious risks — especially these days, given the market’s big run-up since March 23 and the uncertainties hovering over the economy.

-Last Tuesday and Friday, for example, the S&P fell by 2.4 percent and 2.6 percent, respectively.
-That means more than a year’s worth of dividend income from your index fund vanished on two separate occasions.
-In one week.
+On June 23 and June 26, for example, the S&P fell by 2.4 percent and 2.6 percent, respectively.
+That means more than a year’s worth of dividend income from your index fund vanished on two separate occasions in one week.

-Last week’s down days notwithstanding, parts of the stock market are showing signs of excess.
-Shortly before last week’s swoon, the Nasdaq market was setting new all-time highs, influenced heavily by five companies that compose about 40 percent of its value: Microsoft, Apple, Amazon (whose chief executive, Jeff Bezos, owns The Washington Post), Facebook and Alphabet (which owns Google).
+Those down days notwithstanding, parts of the stock market are showing signs of excess.
+The Nasdaq market closed at a record high on Tuesday, influenced heavily by five companies that made up 39.2 percent of its value as of June 30: Microsoft, Apple, Amazon (whose chief executive, Jeff Bezos, owns The Washington Post), Facebook and Alphabet (which owns Google).

-These companies compose about 20 percent of the value of the S&P 500, which is a risk that I suspect many S&P index fund owners don’t realize they’re taking.
+These companies accounted for 21.7 percent of the June 30 value of the S&P 500, which is a risk that I suspect many S&P index fund owners don’t realize they’re taking.

 I’m using the S&P as my market indicator today because trillions of dollars of mutual funds and exchange traded funds are indexed to the S&P, but only a relative pittance are indexed to the most popular market indicator, the Dow Jones industrial average.